udaravidunuwan/PRJ_TLMS/README.md

 ## Introduction

-ProAccount Lanka is a company that specializes in providing data veriification and template design services.
-The ProAccount Lanka Web App, ProAccITConnect, is developed to assist the company IT Team in managing their job template design and other related tasks.
-By leveraging this web app, ProAccount Lanka can automate manual processes, reduce errors, and improve overall productivity.
+TLMS (Task Link Management System) is a powerful web application that allows users to effectively manage their tasks.
+Whether you are working on personal projects or collaborating with a team, TLMS provides the necessary tools to keep your tasks organized and easily accessible.
+With TLMS, you can create tasks, assign them to team members, set due dates, and track progress.

 ## Features

-The ProAccount Lanka Web App offers the following key features:
+TLMS offers the following key features:

-1.
+- Task Creation: Users can create tasks, providing details such as title, description, and due dates.
+- Task Assignment: Assign tasks to specific team members for ownership and accountability.
+- Task Tracking: Monitor the progress of tasks and mark them as complete when finished.
+- Task Linking: Associate tasks with related documents, resources, or external references.
+- User Management: Create user accounts and manage user roles and permissions.
+- Notifications: Receive notifications for task updates, assignments, and deadlines.
+- Dashboard: View an overview of tasks, including pending, completed, and overdue tasks.
+- Search and Filtering: Quickly find specific tasks based on various criteria.
+- Collaboration: Facilitate teamwork by enabling users to communicate and collaborate on tasks.

 ## Installation

-To install and run the ProAccount Lanka Web App locally, follow these steps:
+To install and run the TLMS Web App locally, follow these steps:

-1. Clone the repository from GitHub.

 ## Usage

-Once the ProAccount Lanka Web App is installed and running, follow these guidelines to effectively use the application:
+Once TLMS is installed and running, you can access the application through a web browser.
+Here are the general steps to get started:

+1. Create a user account by registering with your email and password
-1. Sign in using your registered account credentials.
+2. Log in to TLMS using your credentials.
-2. Explore the different sections and features of the web app.
+3. Start creating tasks by providing the required details.
+4. Assign tasks to team members and set due dates.
+5. Monitor the progress of tasks on the dashboard and mark them as complete when finished.
+6. Utilize additional features such as task linking, search and filtering, and collaboration tools to enhance your task management experience.
+For more detailed usage instructions, please refer to the documentation provided in the repository.

 ## Contributing

-We welcome contributions to the ProAccount Lanka Web App.
-If you would like to contribute, please follow these steps:
+Contributions to TLMS are welcome and encouraged!
+If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository on GitHub.
+- Fork the repository on GitHub.
+- Clone your forked repository to your local machine.
-2. Create a new branch for your feature or bug fix.
+- Create a new branch to work on.
+- Make your changes and commit them with descriptive commit messages.
-3. Commit your changes and push them to your forked repository.
+- Push your changes to your forked repository.
-4. Submit a pull request, explaining the changes you have made and their purpose.
+- Submit a pull request to the main repository, detailing the changes you made and any additional information.
-5. Ensure your code adheres to the project's coding guidelines and best practices.
-6. Engage in discussions with the project maintainers, addressing any feedback or questions.

 ## License
-The ProAccount Lanka Web App is released under the Apache License 2.0.
+TLMS is licensed under the Apache License 2.0.
+For more details, please refer to the LICENSE file.
-You are free to use, modify, and distribute the app, subject to the terms and conditions outlined in the license.

-Please note that while this web app is designed specifically for ProAccount Lanka, it can be customized and adapted to suit other companies' needs as well.
+Thank you for choosing TLMS for your task management needs.
+We hope you find it useful and effective in organizing your work and boosting productivity.
+Should you have any questions or encounter any issues, please don't hesitate to reach out to us.
+Happy task management!